Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Analysis on the effects of hyperparameters

 \subsection{Connection between hyperparameter values and softmax outputs}

-The third plot in Figure~\ref{fig:metrics_vs_hyper} shows that $\tau$ is strongly correlated with TPR when the threshold $t=0.5$ ($R^2=0.92$).
+The third plot in Figure~\ref{fig:metrics_vs_hyper} shows that $\tau$ is strongly correlated with TPR when the threshold $t=0.5$ ($R^2=0.95$).
 To understand this, recall that $\tau$ affects the additive term on the logits in \cref{eq:vs_loss,eq:tau_gamma}.
 Specifically, increasing $\tau$ enforces a larger margin on the minority class.
 In general, this will lead to increasing the softmax scores of the minority class at inference time, which is similar to post-hoc VS calibration \cite{zhao2020role}.
 Thus, when $t$ is constant, increasing $\tau$ will likely cause an increase in TPR.

 We can also visualize the effect of $\tau$ by considering the set of ``break-even'' logits, which are defined as the set of points of $\mathbf{z}$ where the loss is equal whether the sample has label 0 or 1 (\ie, the points of $\mathbf{z}$ such that $\ell_{VS}(1,\mathbf{z}) = \ell_{VS}(0,\mathbf{z})$).
-With regular Cross-entropy loss, this set is $z_1=z_0$.
+With regular Cross-entropy, this set is $z_1=z_0$.
 Assume instead that we keep $\Omega=0.5, \gamma=0$, but have arbitrary values for $\tau$, then the equation for the set of break-even points becomes $z_1 = z_0 + \tau \log\beta$.
-In other words, varying $\tau$ is equivalent to shifting the set of break-even points (and the rest of the loss landscape) by $\tau \log(\beta)$.
-Figure~\ref{fig:break-even-tau} visualizes this.\footnote{Varying $\tau$ also shifts the loss landscape in a similar way for any fixed $\Omega\in(0,1)$ and $\gamma>0$.
-See \cref{sec:appendix_break-even} for details.}
+In other words, varying $\tau$ is equivalent to shifting the set of break-even points (and the rest of the loss landscape) by $\tau \log\beta$.\footnote{Varying $\tau$ also shifts the loss landscape in a similar way for any fixed $\Omega\in(0,1)$ and $\gamma>0$.
+See \cref{sec:appendix_break-even} for details.}.
+Figure~\ref{fig:break-even-tau} visualizes this.

-In addition, $\Omega$ and $\gamma$ also have well-understood effects on the logit outputs. ~\cref{sec:appendix_break-even,sec:appendix_hyper_contour} include a general equation for the set of break-even points and more loss contours.
-Just as we saw in the example with $\tau$, different combinations of hyperparameters have different effects on how $\mathbf{z}$ is scaled, which in turn affects their softmax scores. \textbf{Thus, training with different values of hyperparameters corresponds to optimizing for different tradeoffs of TPR and FPR.}
+In addition, $\Omega$ and $\gamma$ also have well-understood effects on the logit outputs. \cref{sec:appendix_break-even,sec:appendix_hyper_contour} include a general equation for the set of break-even points and more loss contours.
+Just as we saw in the example with $\tau$, different combinations of hyperparameters have different effects on how $\mathbf{z}$ is scaled, which in turn affects their softmax scores. \textbf{Thus, training with different values of VS Loss hyperparameters corresponds to optimizing for different tradeoffs of TPR and FPR.}